sretcher/sretcher.github.io/README.md

 Students in the rudeness conditions were berated by the facilitator about being irresponsible and unproffesional because of a late-arriving confederate.
 In the control group, no comment was made about the late-arriving confederate.
 We will use a two sample z-test to see if the true mean performace level of the rudeness group is less than the true mean performance level for the control group.
 Get the code [here.](https://github.com/sretcher/Comparing-Two-Population-Means)

-## JMP Projects

-#### One Sample Means T-Test
-A marine biologist believes that great white sharks off the coast of Bermuda grow much longer due to unusual feeding habits.
-Three adult great white sharks around Bermuda were captured to test this claim.
-We will use a t-test to see if the true mean length of great white shark around Bermuda is more than 21 feet, which is the average length of all great white sharks.
-Get the code [here.](https://github.com/sretcher/t-test-sharks)

 ## SQL Projects